wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/managing_plugins.md

 You can then update the list of plugins and check the version number for the plugin that you modified.
 Don't forget to install the plugin to test it.

-#### Mass-install all firmwares related to a given plugin
+#### Mass-install all firmware related to a given plugin

-Using wazo-provd-cli on a Wazo server, one can mass-install firmwares.
+Using wazo-provd-cli on a Wazo server, one can mass-install firmware.
 Following example installs all firmware for xivo-snom 8.7.3.25.5 plugin (note the auto-completion):

 ```shell
 wazo-provd-cli> list(plugins.installed())